kouekamluc/ASCAI/IMPLEMENTATION_STATUS.md

 1. ⚠️ Email uses console backend (change for production)
 2. ⚠️ File uploads not size-limited (add validation)
 3. ⚠️ No rate limiting (add for API)
-4. ⚠️ SQLite used (upgrade to PostgreSQL for prod)
+4. ✅ PostgreSQL configured and in use
 5. ⚠️ No caching implemented
 6. ⚠️ No CDN for static files
 7. ⚠️ Translations not yet populated